WebQit/docs/play-ui/docs/js/api/dom/attrchangecallback/README.md

+---
+desc: Fires a callback on an element's attribute mutation event.
+---
 # DOM/attrChangeCallback\(\)

-This function observes changes on attributes of the given element.
+This function fires a callback on element's attribute mutation event.

 ## Import